Hiking the Kuliʻouʻou Ridge Trail on Oʻahu, Hawaiʻi

 Kuliʻouʻou Shelter

-After the Kuliouʻou Shelter, the Kuliʻouʻou Ridge Trail starts to get a lot steeper, which will be the case for much of the remaining hike to the Koʻolau Summit.
+After the Kuliouʻou Shelter, the Kuliʻouʻou Ridge Trail begins to get steeper and steeper, which will continue for much of the remaining hike to the Koʻolau Summit.

-After the bench, the Kuliʻouʻou Ridge Trail enters the most native-forested section on the entire trail.
+After the bench, the Kuliʻouʻou Ridge Trail enters the most native-forested section of the entire trail.

-That being said, this final stretch to the summit tends to be the muddiest part of the trail, regardless of whether it has rained recently or not.
+That said, this final stretch to the summit tends to be the muddiest part of the entire hike—regardless of whether it has rained recently.

 Kuliʻouʻou Summit

-That being said, it’s important to mention that on very rainy/ cloudy days, there may not be a view at the top, as the summit often gets socked in by low-hanging clouds brought in with the trade winds.
+That said, it’s important to mention that on very cloudy/ rainy days, there may not be a view at the top, as the summit often gets socked in by low-hanging clouds brought in by the trade winds, which is most common in the mid- to late-afternoon hours.

-Therefore, it’s important to remember that just because it’s not raining in Honolulu/ Waikīkī doesn’t mean it’s not raining in the mountains nearby.
-For this reason, I recommend checking the weather forecasts in Waimānalo and East Honolulu to have the best idea if the weather will be nice when you plan to hike.
+This is why itʻs important to remember that just because it’s not raining in Honolulu/ Waikīkī doesn’t mean it’s not raining in the mountains nearby.
+Therefore, I recommend checking the weather forecasts in both Waimānalo and East Honolulu to get a better sense of what the conditions will be like when you plan to hike.

 Koʻolau Summit Trail (KST)

-On a different note, this large exposed section on the ridge is actually a small portion of a much longer cross-island hike, known as the Koʻolau Summit Trail (KST).
+This large exposed section at the summit of Kuliʻouʻou Ridge is actually a small portion of a much longer 56.0-mile (90.1 km) cross-island hike, known as the Koʻolau Summit Trail (KST).

-That being said, I highly recommend against hiking past Kuliʻouʻou Summit if you hadn’t prepared for anything longer, as any section of Koʻolau Summit is much harder, more involved, and more intense than anything experienced on Kuliʻouʻou Ridge.
+That said, I highly recommend against hiking past Kuliʻouʻou Summit if you hadn’t prepared for anything longer, as any section of Koʻolau Summit is much harder, more involved, and more dangerous than anything experienced on the hike up Kuliʻouʻou Ridge.

 Read My Separate Post: Koʻolau Summit Trail (KST)